Educate Yourself: Student Loan Basics

 Private loans are not guaranteed by the federal government (notwithstanding recently announed bailout programs for the student loan industry).
 Really, they are equivalent to a credit card, a bank line of credit, or any other type of loan between private parties...with one MAJOR difference (explained below).
 There are a myriad of procedures used for delinquent private loans.

-Sometimes there is even a third party guarantor, as with federal loans (TERI, for instance is a private loan guarantor).
-Check with your lender to find out more about collection procedures, interest rate variability, fees (which can be horrendous), etc for your loans.
+As with federal loans,sometimes there is a third-party guarantor for private loans (TERI, for instance is a private loan guarantor).
+Check with your lender to find out if your private loans have a guarantor, and learn more about collection procedures, interest rate variability, fees (which can be horrendous), etc.